 Both engines use a continuously variable transmission (CVT) and can be paired with front-wheel drive or all-wheel drive (which Nissan calls four-wheel drive).
 The AWD system includes a switch that allows the driver to lock power distribution in a 50/50 front-to-rear ratio, which is useful on dirt roads and in the snow.

-In Edmunds performance testing, a gasoline-powered AWD Pathfinder went from zero to 60 mph in 8.0 seconds, which is a little better than average.
-EPA fuel economy estimates are 22 mpg combined (20 city/26 highway) with front-wheel drive and 21 mpg combined (19/25) with all-wheel drive.
+For the non-hybrid Pathfinder, EPA fuel economy estimates are 22 mpg combined (20 mpg city/26 mpg highway) with front-wheel drive and 21 mpg combined (19 mpg city/25 mpg highway) with all-wheel drive.
 Properly equipped, the Pathfinder can tow 5,000 pounds.

 Standard safety features on the 2014 Nissan Pathfinder include antilock disc brakes, stability and traction control, front-seat side airbags and full-length side curtain airbags that cover all three rows of seats.
 Rear parking sensors and a rearview camera are standard on all Pathfinders except the base S, which can't get these items even as an option.
 The Platinum comes with a more deluxe surround-view camera system.

 nside, the 2014 Nissan Pathfinder offers an attractive cabin with high-quality materials that give it a decidedly premium look, especially in the top Platinum trim level.
 Even with its long list of features, gauges and controls are easy to see and operate.
 We're especially fond of the touchscreen electronics interface.
 There's nothing particularly flashy about it, but it's very easy to use and offers helpful redundant controls.

 Both front- and second-row occupants will find their seats comfortable and supportive.
 The second-row seat excels here by virtue of its ability to slide fore and aft and recline for greater comfort or to create more room for those in the back.
 Those seats also slide forward even with a child's car seat in place, eliminating the need to uninstall these seats every time you need to get people into the third row.
 And unlike the third-row seats in some competitors, the Nissan Pathfinder's rearmost seat has enough headroom to accommodate adults up to 6 feet tall.
 Legroom's a bit tight, though, so only kids will be happy back here on longer trips.

 Both the standard Nissan Pathfinder and the Pathfinder Hybrid have 19 cubic feet of cargo room behind the third row of seats, which can be expanded to 79.8 cubic feet with the second- and third-row seats folded flat.
-It's a useful amount, but other models like the Acadia or CX-9 are roomier still.
+It's a useful amount, but other models like the Highlander, Acadia or CX-9 are roomier still.